True ✅ or False ❌ - With Explanations

 7. Retail Analysis (10p)

-Retail analysis differs from analysis of housing projects in many ways.
-For example there are different methods to estimate the market area of a retail property. a) Gravity modelling is one method suggested by Fanning.
+a) Gravity modelling is one method suggested by Fanning.
 Define the equation of the gravity model and explain how it is used as clearly as possible.
 For example, define a target retail center and use two competing retail centers to clarify your point.
 (6p)

-Breaking point B to A =
+Breaking point from B to A: Breaking point B to A =

 (Driving Time from A to B) / 1 + Sqrt( Retail Site A / Retail Site B)